Animadversio/Animadversio.github.io/_academic_notes/Constrained CMA-ES Algorithm.md

 # Target

-CMA-ES is used in constrained optimization in some case, and we have to handle it in some way.
+CMA-ES is originally used in unconstrained optimization.
+To adapt it into constrained optimization and we have to handle the boundary in some way.
 So how could it handle this geometric boundary?

 # Objective